DGPTIC/DGPTIC1516G1/README.md

 #Clone your project

 You can use [Sourcetree](https://www.sourcetreeapp.com) for manager your source gits projects.
-Form console you can clone your project using:
+From console you can clone your project using:

 `$ git clone user@https://github.com/DGPTIC/DGPTIC1516G1.git outdoor-sports`

 #Coding instruction

-1. For create your modules first create a branch from master *Don't work directly in the master branch*
+1. For create your modules first create a branch from master ** Don't work directly in the master branch**
+3. Always before beginning to codify do a git update from master for sync your code with core app
-2. When your module is ok and tested you can merge with master branch
+4. When your module is ready and tested you can merge with master branch
-3. Each module is independe for core app.
-Create a forlder module in www/app/your-module
+5. Each module is independent for core app.
+Create a folder module in www/app/your-module

 #Module structure